planetsputter/starch/stasm/doc/stasm-desc.md

 Example Files
 -------------

 For examples of Starch assembler input files, review the files with extention ".sta" in the test directory of the repository.
+See also the files in the examples directory.